2018 OHL Cup Powered by Under Armour Day 5 Summary

-The 2017 OHL Cup Showcase Tournament powered by Under Armour and hosted by the Greater Toronto Hockey League, is down to two teams as the GTHL’s Mississauga Reps and Toronto Nationals emerged victorious following this morning’s Quarter-Finals and this evening’s Semi-Final contests.
+The 2018 OHL Cup Showcase Tournament powered by Under Armour and hosted by the Greater Toronto Hockey League, is down to two teams as the GTHL’s Toronto Jr. Canadiens and Vaughan Kings emerged victorious following this morning’s Quarter-Finals and this evening’s Semi-Final contests.

 Recap – Stats

-Quarter-Final #3: Vaughan Kings 2 vs. Mississauga Rebels 1
+Quarter-Final #3: Vaughan Kings 2 vs. Mississauga Reps 1

 Recap – Stats